LiberTEM/LiberTEM/README.rst

 local storage on high-performance SSDs.
 That way it achieves `very high aggregate IO performance
 <https://libertem.github.io/LiberTEM/performance.html>`_ on a compact and
 cost-efficient system built from stock components.
+All CPU cores and CUDA devices in a system can be used in parallel.

 LiberTEM is supported on Linux, Mac OS X and Windows.
 Other platforms that allow installation of Python 3 and the required packages will likely work as well.
 The